ffaann02/ffaann02/README.md

 * 🎓 Currently studying in Computer Engineering at KMUTT, Thailand.
 I'm also a Petchra Pra Jom Klao Scholarship student.
 * 💻 Main Focus on Website🌐, Mobile📱, Game development👾, and LINE chatbot💬
   * Prefer Frontend but have experiences in the entire development process (Front, Back, DevOps)
-  * Love to bring Design into real-world interactive app
+  * Enjoy converting Design into real-world interactive app
-  * Passionate in Gamification design.
+  * Interested in Gamification design.
 * 🤖 A bit experience in Machine Learning
   * Been through Image processing and Object detection
   * But found out it is secondary, not my main passion